aribornstein/pytorch_autobatcher/README.md

 An auto batcher for variable sized sequences

-A class for auto batching variable length sequences by length minibatch guarentees that the batch returned will not exceed the specified length.
-The longer the sequence the less value this provides but it is good for processing sentences since senteces tend not to contain more than 30+ words.
+A class for auto batching variable length sequences by length minibatch guarantees that the batch returned will not exceed the specified length.
+The longer the sequence the less value this provides but it is good for processing sentences since sentences tend not to contain more than 30+ words.

 ## Example Usage